There are two main types of aid:

-- Part-time enrollment in the summer may affect the cost of attendance or total student budget which can, in turn, affect the final award and disbursement amount.
+- Part-time enrollment in the summer may affect the cost of attendance or total student budget which can affect the final award and disbursement amount.
 If a student’s aid is cancelled due to a change in eligibility, the student will be responsible for any charges or balances due to the college.
 Changes to students’ eligibility will appear in myCommNet.
-It is also imperative that students regularly review important emails in their student email account.
+It is also imperative that students regularly check their student email account.

 Full financial aid coverage is not guaranteed for every student.
 Feel free to contact the Financial Aid office at 860-512-3380 or firstname.lastname@example.org to discuss eligibility.

-- Students who are not pursuing a degree at Manchester Community College (i.e. taking courses at MCC to transfer to a different home institution) are not eligible for financial aid at MCC.
-Students should contact their home school in order to discuss the possibility of receiving a reimbursement through a consortium agreement at their home school.
-Out-of-pocket payment will still be due at the time of registration.
-Students should review the Concurrent Enrollment policy posted on our financial aid website.
+- Students who are not pursuing a degree at Manchester Community College or simply taking courses at MCC to transfer to a different home institution are not eligible for financial aid at MCC.
+It is recommended they contact their home school to discuss their eligibility for a consortium agreement.
+The agreement may allow the student to receive financial aid funds from the home institution to help cover the costs at the host school (MCC).
+Payment out of pocket is due at the time of registration.
+Students should review the Concurrent Enrollment policy posted on the financial aid website.

-- Students who complete their degree requirements and graduate at the culmination of fall 2021, will not be eligible for winter/spring aid since they will no longer be pursuing a degree at Manchester Community College.
-Once the earned degree has been awarded, the student is considered “non-degree/non-matriculated.”
-Only students with declared majors, pursuing a degree at MCC, meet eligibility requirements for financial aid.
-Students are not able to declare an academic major during the winter intersession.
+- Students who complete their degree requirements and graduate in the fall of 2022 will not be eligible for winter/spring aid since they will no longer be pursuing a degree at Manchester Community College.
+A student who graduated is considered “non-degree/non-matriculated” and ineligible for aid.

-- If a student’s aid is cancelled due to a change in eligibility, the student will be responsible for any charges or balances due to the college.
-Changes to students’ eligibility will appear in MyCommNet.
-It is also imperative that students regularly review important emails in their student email account.
+- If a student’s aid is cancelled due to a change in eligibility, the student will be responsible for any charges or balances.
+Students should visit myCommNet for details and regularly review important emails from their student email account.

-- Fees may apply for dropped/withdrawn courses.
+- Special fees may apply for dropped/withdrawn courses.
 Consult with the Bursar’s office for applicable fees and refund policies.